JemWritesCode/Udemy-Angular2-Tutorial-Project-Files/README.md

 # Udemy-Angular2-Tutorial-Project-Files
 Files from working through the Angular 2+ Udemy Course.
 Code is primarily from follownig the tutorial with my commented notes.
 Using to track progress.

 https://www.udemy.com/the-complete-guide-to-angular-2

+node_modules folder has been removed.
+Run "npm install" from command line to install all packages from package.json